-Total passenger revenues in this region grew steadily between 2013 and 2019 by an average of 5.7% annually across all modes, to a peak in excess of €451.7 million in 2019.
-This was on the back of record growth in patronage prior to 2020 when overall revenues receded to €219.8 million.
-2021 saw a further decline of €4.9m as commuters were advised to work from home for a large portion of the year.
-2022 saw a resurgence in overall revenues in the region as the use of public transport returned to pre covid levels by the end of the year, with an increase of 34% to €291.1 million.
-2023 saw a further increase in passenger revenue within the Dublin region, with a year-onyear increase of 10% to €319.4 million.
+Total passenger revenues in this region grew steadily between 2013 and 2019 by an average of 5.7% annually across all modes, to a peak in excess of \leq 451.7 million in 2019.
+This was on the back of record growth in patronage prior to 2020 when overall revenues receded to \leq 219.8 million.
+2021 saw a further decline of \leq 4.9m as commuters were advised to work from home for a large portion of the year.
+2022, however, has seen a resurgence in overall revenues in the region as the use of public transport returned to pre covid levels by the end of the year, with a year on year increase of 34.0% back to \notin 291.1 million.

-Leading this growth in 2023, has been Dublin commuter rail/DART and Luas light rail services, with annual increases of 15.5% and 17.1% respectively.
-Dublin city bus services experienced a significant growth in revenues of 25.2% in 2022, and the growth for 2023 has continued with an annual increase of just under €10 million.
+Leading this return to growth has been Dublin commuter services on both bus and rail, with annual increases of 41.4% and 53.8% respectively.
+Dublin city bus services experienced a modest growth in revenues of 4.7% in 2021, however has bounced back in line with other modes in 2022, with an annual increase of over €34 million.